jimCresswell/cucumber-with-protractor-demo/README.md

 * `node .\node_modules\protractor\bin\protractor protractor-conf.js`

 ### To run the unit tests
-I left these in here to highlight the difference in intention between developer facing code tests and product facing end-to-end tests.
+I left these in here to highlight the difference in intention between developer facing code tests and product facing end-to-end tests, if you want to run them:
 * Install Karma-cli globally, `npm install -g karma-cli`.
 * `karma start test/config/karma.conf.js`.
 The unit tests will try to run in Firefox and Chrome by default.